Fluentd + Kubernetes

 Since applications runs in Pods and multiple Pods might exists across multiple nodes, we need a specific Fluentd-Pod that takes care of log collection on each node: Fluentd DaemonSet.

 Fluentd is flexible enough and have the proper plugins to distribute logs to different third-party applications like databases or cloud services, so the principal question is to know: Where the logs will be stored?.
 Once we got that question answered, we can move forward configuring our DaemonSet.

-The below steps will focus on sending the logs to a Elasticsearch Pod.
+The following steps will focus on sending the logs to an Elasticsearch Pod:

 We have created a Fluentd DaemonSet that have the proper rules and container image ready to get started:

 Please grab a copy of the repository from the command line using GIT:

 $ git clone https://github.com/fluent/fluentd-kubernetes-daemonset